Welcome and thank you for visiting

 Financial Plan

 How will Community Transit deliver you excellent service and build for the future?
-Community Transit is optimistic about the region’s future and our ability to grow and expand our service.
+We're optimistic about the region’s future while planning for potential economic ups and downs.

 Chapter 5 outlines Community Transit’s financial plan, including: